 For indoor installations, locate vents so incoming air passes through the immediate area of the installation before exhausting.
-Install the air outlet higher than the air inlet to allow for convection air movement
+Install the air outlet higher than the air inlet to allow for convection air movement.

 Size the vents and ducts so they are large enough to allow the required flow rate of air.
 The "free area" of ducts must be as large as the exposed area of the radiator.
-Refer to the genset Data Sheet for the air-flow requirements and allowed airflow restriction.
+Refer to the genset Specification Sheet for the airflow requirements and allowed airflow restriction.

 Wind will restrict free airflow if it blows directly into the air outlet vent.
-Locate the outlet vent so the effects of wind are eliminated.
+Locate the outlet vent so the effects of wind are eliminated, or if outlet vent cannot be located as mentioned, install wind barrier.
 See Figure 4-4.